+Director:

-Director: Dee Deems
+Dee Deems

 Asst. to the Director:

-Jim Carter
+James Carter

-The Albany Center is located in Takena Hall on the main LBCC campus, 6500 S.W.
-Pacific Blvd., and serves the general populations of Albany, North Albany, Tangent and Shedd.
-Workshops and courses are offered for vocational upgrading and life enrichment in subjects such as conversational language, art, music, physical fitness, microcomputers, personal growth, consumer education and vocational/technical fields.
+The Albany Center is located in Takena Hall on the main LBCC campus and serves the general populations of Albany, North Albany, Tangent and Shedd.
+Workshops and courses are offered for vocational upgrading and life enrichment in subjects such as conversational language, art, music, physical fitness, microcomputers, human services, home and family living and trade/technical fields.

 In addition to classes scheduled on campus, the Albany Center also offers courses in locations throughout the greater Albany area, including the Albany Senior Center, the Albany Boys and Girls Club, the Linn County Fairgrounds and the Albany Public Schools.
-To better serve the community, some courses are cosponsored with other organizations, such as the Albany Parks and Recreation Department and Albany General Hospital.